- Gaza Crisis Appeal

 The DEC is made up of 15 member charities.
 All are experts in humanitarian aid.
 Each member specialises in different areas of disaster response.
 Together, united with one voice, the call for help can reach as many people like you as possible.

-Appeals are launched during times of large scale suffering, as in Turkey and Syria right now.
+Appeals are launched during times of large scale suffering, as in the Middle East right now.

 The DEC is vital in coordinating the UK public’s response to overseas disasters.
 Working with the Rapid Response Network of national media and corporate partners, they raise the alarm to the UK public by launching high-profile appeals and setting up easy ways to donate.